 Get ahead with your reading

 If you’re feeling motivated, you can start reading around subjects you know you’re taking next year.
 Take a look at Megan’s top reading tips to get you through your degree, or take a look at how Harveen discovered the importance of extra reading.

 Is there something you struggled with this year or you’d like to improve?
 If you’re looking to stay occupied you could always brush up on study skills.
 The Library’s My Learning Essentials online resources cover everything from presenting skills and group work, to exploring the University’s special collections and subject specific databases.
 There’s also practical support for things like time management, critical reading and writing and analysing sources.
 They don’t take long to complete, but could be useful refreshers as the beginning of semester gets closer!

 If you’re interested in developing new skills that will help either your academic work or career aspirations, you could take a look at LinkedIn Learning which is offering a month’s free trial (just don’t forget to cancel before you’re charged!)

 Moving from halls?

-Most importantly, enjoy your summer!
-It’s been a tough year – even tougher than expected.
-Once you’re finished with your academic work take some time to relax and catch up with friends and family (virtually if needed, and always following government guidelines for socialising!)
+But, most importantly, enjoy your summer!
+It’s been a tough year, so remember to be proud of what you’ve achieved.
+Once you’re finished with your academic work take some time to relax and catch up with friends and family (always following government guidelines for socialising!)

 We hope to see you all next academic year!